openbridge/airbridge/README.md

 # Airbridge: Lightweight Airbyte Data Flows

-We wanted a clean, no-frills, open source solution that focused solely on the core Airbridge source and data connectors.
+We wanted a clean, no-frills, open source solution that focused solely on the core Airbyte source and data connectors.
 That is it.

 Not finding a solution to accomplish this goal, we decided to pull something that fits—introducing Airbridge.